grafana/metrictank/docs/cassandra.md

 ## Schema

-By default, metrictank will initialize Cassandra with the following keyspace and table:
+By default, metrictank will initialize Cassandra with the following keyspace and table schema.
+The keyspace to use can be set in the configuration using the "cassandra-keyspace" option:

 ```
 CREATE KEYSPACE IF NOT EXISTS raintank WITH replication = {'class': 'SimpleStrategy', 'replication_factor': 1}  AND durable_writes = true